alexfernandez/alexfernandez.github.io/2025/on-art.md

 There are many other human activities that raise our inner emotions and could be considered art.
 Let's review a few of them.

+### Comedic Monologues

-Comedic monologues: a category that transmits humor.
+A category that transmits humor.

+### Computer Games

-Computer games: the most consumed form of art nowadays, it is easy to create beauty, strike fear, tell interesting and immersive stories.
+The most consumed form of art nowadays, it is easy to create beauty, strike fear, tell interesting and immersive stories.

+### Eroticism and Pornography

-Eroticism: transmits feelings of sexual desire.
+Transmits feelings of sexual desire.
 There is little doubt that erotic literature and cinema can be artistic, but pornography can be quite controversial.
 It is quite explicit about transmitting feelings,